Home

 Note the careful consideration being paid to the folds in the shirt.

-Drawing from life - sketch of shirt, belt, and hand This is a detailed preliminary study of the shirt, the belt and the hand.
+This is a detailed preliminary study of the shirt, the belt and the hand.

 Note particularly how those folds in the shirt imply the bulk of the body underneath.
 This kind of attention to detail adds a great deal to the final drawing from life.